-The Lakefield Water System was operated and managed under contract with Peterborough Utilities Services Inc. (PUS) beginning in 2001 - PUS was the accredited Operating Authority.
-In July 2024, operations came back in-house and the Township's new Water & Sewer department began operating and managing the system - acquiring accredited operating authority status in 2024.
+The Lakefield Water System has been operated and managed under contract with Peterborough Utilities Services Inc. (PUS) since 2001 - PUS is an accredited Operating Authority.

 The Lakefield water system provides municipal drinking water to approximately 1,275 households and a mixture of semi-urban commercial/industrial/institutional customers, which total approximately 3,600 customers.